 The side plate and barrel are placed over the screw and attached to the femoral shaft with the appropriate screws.
 Fluoroscopic images are taken throughout the repair to ensure the maintenance of the reduced fracture position and the proper positioning of the fixation device.

-Depending on the bone strength, two hole to six hole plate is used in intertrochanteric fractures.
+Depending on the bone strength, two holes to six hole plate is used in intertrochanteric fractures.
 Longer plates are required in case of subtrochanteric fractures.

 It is desirable to obtain compression at fracture site.
 For this, traction on the affected limb is released and compression screw is inserted.